TheresaLui/SelfHelpContent_v2/articles/microsoft.averevfxt/averevfxt-clustermaint.md

 ## **Software Upgrades**

-You may download the software via a URL provided by Mirosoft Support, or you may visit our support [portal](https://averesystems.force.com/support/) to select and download a software package.
+You may download the software via a URL provided by Microsoft Support, or you may visit our support [portal](https://averesystems.force.com/support/) to select and download a software package.

 Please follow the following steps to upgrade your cluster: